Private Student Loans

 Under the new laws, an institution offering private loans for postsecondary educational expenses (i.e. McKinstry Loans, Health Profession Student Loans, Robert Wood Johnson, etc.) must first provide a disclosure about loan terms and features at the time of application and must disclose information about federal student loan programs that may offer less costly alternatives.
 If the initial application reaches an approval status, a second loan disclosure statement must be provided to the student at that time.
 If a student accepts the loan terms provided in the second disclosure statement, a third final disclosure must be provided when the loan is consummated.

 An additional piece of the new private loan regulations requires an applicant to complete a “self-certification form” and return it to the institution before the loan may be approved.
-If you need assistance completing the form, please visit the Office of Financial Aid at UMMC.
+If you need assistance completing the form, please visit the Office of Student Financial Services at UMMC.

 Last, an institution must provide the student with a 3-day rescission or “right-to-cancel” period after the final loan disclosure form is sent to the student.
 The 3-day rescission period means that once the school has certified your loan and it is ready to be disbursed, there is a mandatory 3-business day waiting period before the institution may disburse the loan funds.